 This continued support for the West End School is made possible by the Gheens Foundation and Good Samaritan Foundation, Inc. a ministry of the Kentucky Annual conference of the United Methodist Church.

 WES West End School is a free, private, college preparatory, Pre-K through Eighth school for young men.
 Admission is open to boys entering Pre-K, Kindergarten, First Grade, Second Grade and Sixth Grade who are on free or reduced lunch, are capable of doing academic work at grade level or above, and who would benefit from a safe environment and high expectations.

-Kilgore continues to expand its community outreach by supporting the clergy and their congregation, and area ministries.
+Kilgore supports the clergy and their congregation, and area ministries.

 We are pleased to assist the Eastern Area Ministries in offering support for their community, which covers the northeast portion of the county, by offering workshops and seminars relating to “What do you do when life throws you a curveball”, “How to build confidence and self-esteem”, and “How to stay positive in a negative situation”.
 Contact us at 502.327.4622 or Eastern Area Ministries at 502.426.2824 for future events.

 For information, contact Ken Fleming, Executive Director at 502.327.4622 Ext.
 15.